 Today, we're pleased to share the third part in Lifetime Adoption's new blog series, How to Be Successful in Domestic Infant Adoption.
 With this series, our mission is to assist you in learning how you can successfully adopt a baby with a shorter adoption wait!

-If you've just started exploring infant adoption, you might be curious what it entails.
+If you've just started exploring infant adoption, or the adoption process, you might be curious what it entails.
 Or, maybe you're in the adoption wait and would like to speed things up.
 In either case, this blog series is for you!

 Here are the top 8 things that successful adoptive parents have in common: